PM laid low with COVID for second time

 Meeting was set to focus on energy prices

-The upcoming national cabinet meeting was set to focus on energy prices, with the federal government determined to act on soaring power bills before Christmas.
+Wednesday’s national cabinet meeting was to focus on energy prices, with the federal government determined to act on soaring power bills before Christmas.

 Mr Albanese wants to strike a balance between coal and gas companies making a profit and households and small businesses affording to keep the lights on.